Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 - DigiD: It is related to Tax and after the BSN number you have to apply for it

+- health insurance: you have different options like AON, Menzis, and etc.

 ### Bicycle:

 There are two options for bicycles: